The British 10K London Run - 12 July 2009

-Our aim is to promote and assist the relief of all people in the UK who have had a laryngectomy – This includes our FREE book ‘Laryngectomy is not a Tragedy’ by Sydney Norgate.
+Our aim is to promote and assist the relief of all people in the UK who have had a laryngectomy – This includes our FREE book ‘Laryngectomy is not a Tragedy’ by Sydney Norgate and Dr Nicola Oswald MBChB.

 The Cancer Laryngectomee Trust was formed in 1985 by a laryngectomee, Sydney Norgate, to help provide support and understanding for people who are about to have, or have had, a laryngectomy.

-In the twenty years since our creation, we have not only provided a vital support network for our members, we have also:
+Since the creation of the charity, we have not only provided a vital support network for our members, we have also:

-- Founded the National Association of Neckbreathers (NANB) – whose members receive emergency recognition aids and regular newsletters;
+- Created a mailing list of patients and supporters who receive emergency recognition aids and regular newsletters;

 - Arranged rehabilitation functions for larygectomees and their carers;